MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 </table>
-Some recordings of zoom calls introducing a subst of the provided styles.
+Some recordings of zoom calls introducing a subset of the provided styles.

 ## Source and Acknowledgement